-SLOC UK has leasing arrangements with the owner of the building it occupies and has non-cancellable future minimum lease payments each year until 2022.
-The lease liability is included in payables, this is consistent with treatment under IFRS 16, with a value of $\pounds(0.3)$ million as at 31 December 2020 (2019: $\pounds(1.1)$ million).
-The surrender of a lease in 2020 has resulted in a reduction in the lease liability.
+SLOC UK has leasing arrangements with the owner of the building it occupies and has non-cancellable future minimum lease payments each year until December 2022.
+The lease liability is included in payables, this is consistent with treatment under IFRS 16, with a value of £(0.1) million as at 31 December 2021 (2020: £(0.3) million).